 Sara has a passion for helping children in need and has created a series of artwork to raise money for organizations with which she has direct ties.
 "The Seeds and Light Project" benefits local children in the foster system, survivors of sex trafficking in Southeast Asia, and children in poverty around the world.
 She hopes to someday be able to make this project an official foundation and partner with other artists who have the same heart.
 Read more about "The Seeds and Light Project" here.

 Currently, she lives in Midland, Texas with her Doberman, Coco.
-When she is not in her studio painting, she loves searching antique malls and flea market for fun, vintage designs and 1980s toys.
+When she is not in her studio painting, she loves searching antique malls and flea markets for fun, vintage designs.